uboot/CarND-LaneLines-P1/writeup.md

 #### Line detection

 Next, the lane lines are detected in the masked edge image.
 First, the coordinates (i.e. the two endpoints) of all line segments in the image are computed.
 Then, the set of line segments is split into line segments with positive and negative slope.
 In general, this corresponds to the right and left lane lines.
 Next, the line segments for each side are "merged" into on line.
-This is done by computing the affine functions x = k*y + d which coincide with the each line segment.
-Horizonal lines (k would be infinity) are discarded.
-Then the weighted average over the k's and d's of all line segments of a class (positive and negative) is computed.
+This is done by computing the affine functions `x = k*y + d` which coincide with the each line segment.
+Horizonal lines (`k` would be infinity) are discarded.
+Then the weighted average over the `k`'s and `d`'s of all line segments of a class (positive and negative) is computed.
 The weights are given by the length of the original line segment, i.e. long line segments are more significant than short ones.
-Finally, there are two averaged functions of the type x = kmean*y + dmean.
-These functions are used to compute the endpoints of the two "merged" lane lines by evaluating the functions for suitable values of y.
+Finally, there are two averaged functions of the type `x = kmean*y + dmean`.
+These functions are used to compute the endpoints of the two "merged" lane lines by evaluating the functions for suitable values of `y`.
 These values are the bottom of the image and the top of the polygon used for masking.
 In the last step the lane lines are drawn into the line image.

 ### Potential shortcomings